Meet The Student Who Went Out So Much He Failed First Year Twice and Got Kicked Out of Uni

-And though he didn’t think about York or the course that much before he showed up for Freshers’ Week, university life was exactly as Nick imagined it.
+Though he didn’t think about York or the course that much before he showed up for Freshers’ Week, university life was exactly as Nick imagined it.
 “Uni was 100% what I expected it to be.
-I expected it to be fun, to be meeting all sorts of different people from different places and to be going out a lot.”
+I expected it to be fun, to be meeting all sorts of different people from different places and to be going out a lot,” he recalls.

 “Having no family in the country means my replacement for that is to have lots of friends.”

-He quickly dived into student life, but didn’t have the easiest time.
+He quickly got stuck into student life, but didn’t have the easiest time.
 Nick’s family are based in Hong Kong, so he didn’t have them to fall back on in the UK.
 He tells me: “Everyone had family helping them to move in and I didn’t.”

 In his two years at the University of York, Nick would go out with a different group of friends most nights.
 Drinking is clearly a big part of uni life for a lot of students; occasionally being hungover in lectures is inevitable.
 But Nick was going out so much he barely studied at all, making it to about six lectures and going to the library just three times in two years.

 While most of us are able to find the right balance between social life and seminars, Nick’s priorities massively favoured one over the other.
-Unsurprisingly, attending just six lectures proved not enough.
+Unsurprisingly, attending just six lectures proved not to be enough.

 Nick tells me that after he failed fresher year the first time, he actually started going out more.
 I ask him why he didn’t see this as a warning to slow down and stop going out so much.
 He turns back to me with his own question: “Let me ask you, what stops you from going out?”